Postgraduate Community - Project Fund

-We are looking for events, projects and interventions that use art and design to support communities in understanding how to develop innovative and sustainable solutions to the issues they face, through co-design, co-creation, socially responsive practices and social entrepreneurship.
+Using art and design to strengthen communities.
+Developing innovative and sustainable solutions, through co-design, co-creation, socially responsive practices and social entrepreneurship.

-We are looking for project and event ideas which look to how technology can/does affect lives, changes the way society interacts and impacts on communities, cultural production, future society, and economic growth.
+Exploring through practice how technology affects lives, changes the way society interacts and impacts on communities, cultural production, future society, and economic growth.

-- The organisers/collaborators must be current Postgraduate students from different UAL courses and colleges.
-A minimum team of 3 is required.
-(The PG Community Team can help identify collaborators)
+- The project team must be led by current postgraduate students from different courses or research areas.
+A minimum team of 2 is required.
+(The Post-Grad Community Team can help identify collaborators)

-- Projects must be completed by the end of the term the application was approved in (unless agreed otherwise)
+- Projects must be completed within 12 weeks of being awarded funding (unless agreed otherwise)

-- Projects must have a dedicated project blog to communicate, document and evaluate the project, using the UAL free facility myblog.arts.ac.uk, a Tumblr site or similar.
+- Projects must have a dedicated blog to communicate, document and evaluate the project, using the UAL free facility myblog.arts.ac.uk, a Tumblr site, a facebook page or similar.